bauerjj/SphinxSearch/README.md

 #####Related Discussion Threads
 For each discussion, a list of related threads in reference to the currently viewed one can be either shown in the sidepanel or below/above each discussion.

+#####HitBox
+For each search, there is a hitbox that will detail the number of documents that matched each word and number of hits total.
+A caveat of this is that the analysis of each word comes **BEFORE** any filtering, so the results may differ than what the hitbox says.
+For instance, 26 documents in the document for the word, *vanilla*, may only result in 8 threads/comments with that same word due to filtering or post processing.

 ##Developers
 This plugin was built to encourage others to add to its functionality.
 The widgets are implemented in such a way to make a new addition relativly easy.